roossh/herbarium/README.md

 ## Observation data

-What I really want here is proper distribution maps.
+What I really want here are proper distribution maps.
 This is the trickier part, however, as collecting necessary data for distribution maps is currently difficult.
 I have made an example file for European spruce (*Picea abies*), but have not yet gathered this information for other species.

 As a current solution the visualisation is about the number of observations.
 This can skew the data towards the more populous areas such as Uusimaa region.